-The quickest and easiest way to convert an image such as lena256.tif, lena256.gif, lena256.pg, or lena256.jpg to lena256.pgm is to use Matlab, XView, or LView Pro.
-The first can be used with either the MS Windows or Linux (including Solaris and UNIX) operating system, while the second one does not work on MS Windows but the third one does (and not on any UNIX type operating system).
+The quickest and easiest way to convert an image such as lena256.tif, lena256.gif, lena256.png, or lena256.jpg to lena256.pgm is to use Matlab.
+It can be done with either the MS Windows or Linux (including Solaris and UNIX) operating system.

 Converting with Matlab.
 Run Matlab first and then load the image into memory and show it with the command lines given below.
 Then click on the image to bring it into focus.
 Next, select File in the upper left corner of the image frame, then click on Export in the menu that pops up and select the directory where the file is to be saved.
 Find the textbox with the label Save as type: to its left and click on the option arrow at the right of the textbox to see the options.
-Select the type of file to convert to from these options (TIF, PNG, JPEG, PGM, etc.).
+Select the type of file to convert to from these options (TIF, PNG, JPEG, GIF, BMP, PGM, etc.).
 Finally, click on Save.
 The loaded file will be saved in the selected directory in the file format choosen.